Haka in sports: Responses and controversies

-In the 2007 Rugby World Cup quarter-finals, France, after having won the coin toss for the choice of uniforms, famously wore the blue/white/red of the French flag and walked up to within a metre of the haka performance, forming a line of opposition to the performance by the All Blacks, who were wearing a predominantly silver uniform (as opposed to the traditional all black).
+In the 2007 Rugby World Cup quarter-finals, France, after having won the coin toss for the choice of uniforms, wore the blue/white/red of the French flag and walked up to within a metre of the haka performance, forming a line of opposition to the performance by the All Blacks, who were wearing a predominantly silver uniform (as opposed to the traditional all black).
 France went on to beat the All Blacks 20–18.

 In the 2008 Rugby Autumn Tests, Wales responded to the haka by standing on the pitch refusing to move until the All Blacks did.
 This resulted in the referee Jonathan Kaplan berating both teams for a full two minutes after the haka had ended until eventually New Zealand captain McCaw instructed his team to break off.
 After a spirited first half display which ended with Wales leading 9–6, the All Blacks responded positively and won the game 9–29.

-Following the final of the 2011 World Cup, the France national team was fined by the IRB for marching to within 10 metres of their All Black opponents during the performance of the haka.
-To many, this has been viewed as an insult from the IRB.

 In the 2019 Rugby World Cup semi-finals, England fanned out across the pitch and adopted a V-shaped formation before the All Blacks began their haka.
 As the All Blacks delivered the challenge, several English players crossed the halfway line and stood their ground when officials tried to usher them back.
 After the match, the IRB issued England with a fine of £2,000 for having have breached World Cup 2019 rules relating to cultural challenges, which states that no players from the team receiving the challenge may advance beyond the halfway line.
 England went on to win the match 19–7, advancing to meet South Africa in the final, which they would lose 32–12.

 In the 2024 Autumn Internationals, England stepped up to the halfway line during the haka while supporters chanted "Swing Low, Sweet Chariot".
 This was reciprocated by the All Blacks.
 The week afterwards, Ireland stepped forwards after the All Blacks began to advance.

 In the 2025 Autumn Internationals, England were once again criticised by some New Zealanders, notably Justin Marshall, for their response to the Haka.
 In particular the supporters singing "Swing Low" over the Haka and Henry Pollock licking his lips were both criticised.
 Despite sinking to 0-12 down, England went on to comprehensively defeat the All Blacks 33-19.

+During a 2026 tour match between the All Blacks and South African side Sharks, Sharks player-coach and All Blacks legend Ma'a Nonu responded to the All Blacks' "Kama Te" haka with a solo rendition of the "Kapa o Pango" haka.
+Nonu consulted with the All Blacks the night before the match to ensure his response would not be considered disrespectful.
+New Zealand won the match 54-0.